India national football team results (1980–1989): 1980

 24 February 1980 (Note: Some sources doesn't count the games played at the Olympics finals and qualifiers as official.
-In 1999 FIFA deleted Olympics and Olympics Qualifying matches from its records.
+In 1999 FIFA deleted Olympics and Olympics Qualifying matches from 1960 to 1988 from its senior 'A' records and only keeping matches from 1908 to 1956 as full 'A' international fixtures.
 However most FAs ignore FIFA ruling and continue to recognize their Olympics and Olympics qualifying matches as official.
-According to RSSSF all those matches are considered official for India.)
+According to RSSSF all those matches are considered official for AIFF.)